CoFlows/CoFlows-Workflow/Files/docs/tutorial/tutorial-1.md

                 description: ' returns an string'

 ## Build
-Although you can add new queries to the Workflow through the CLI commands above, you can also simply add source files to the Queries folders.
+Although you can add new queries to the Workflow through the CLI commands above, you can also add source files to the Queries folders.
 If you do so, you must build the project in order for the setup files to be correcly updated and take into account the new files.

 Build the workflow

     sh build.sh local

 This steps populats the Base, Agents and Queries sections of the **package.json** file.
 It also pulls all dependencies declared in the nuget, jars and pip sections of the **package.json** entries.
 Note that F# requires Base files to be ordered according to their dependencies.
-If a F# base file depends on another F# file please make sure that the the files are ordered accordingly.
+If a F# base file depends on another F# file, please make sure that the files are ordered accordingly.

 ## Notes:
 * If ID in package is empty then build.sh will auto generate an ID
 * build.sh will add new entries to the Files, Queries, Agents and Base sections of the package.json.
 It will not delete entries, this needs to be done manually.
 * $WID$ is code to populate the Workflow ID in queries and agents.
 NOTE: Files will be overwritten once with the replacements.

+## Next Tutorial
+Please continue on to the [Second Tutorial](tutorial-2.md) to learn about linking third party dependencies like **[pips](https://pypi.org/project/pip/), [nugets](https://www.nuget.org) or [jars](https://maven.apache.org)** with [**CoFlows CE (Community Edition)**](https://github.com/QuantApp/CoFlows-CE).